faustbrian/relay/docs/responses.md

----
-title: Responses
-description: Parse, validate, and transform HTTP responses with typed accessors and convenience methods
----

 The Response class wraps HTTP responses with typed accessors and convenience methods for parsing, validation, and transformation.

 ## Basic Response Handling